ganeti/ganeti/doc/admin.rst

 4. A dynamic DNS server

 These components must be configured dynamically and on a per NIC basis.
-The way to do this is by using custom kvm-ifup scripts and hooks.
+The way to do this is by using custom network scripts (see :doc:`network`) and hooks.

 Node operations
 ---------------